Mahout training at Lampang province

 Preparing an elephant for the day

 After the sugar entered their system, they became highly attentive and followed every verbal command immediately.
-After brushing them to remove dust, we wrap the chain around their front body and then ride them home.
+After brushing them to remove dust, we wrapped the chain around their front body and then rode them home.

 Participating in Elephant Shows

 On the third and fourth day, my daughter and I actively participated in the daily elephant shows alongside our professional mahouts.
-While everything went smoothly, it was a bit uncomfortable to sit on an elephant that was begging tourists for bananas or pieces of sugarcane.
+While everything went smoothly and fine, it was a bit uncomfortable to sit on an elephant that was begging tourists for bananas or pieces of sugarcane.

 Graduation Day